wbazant/markerAlignmentsPaper/paper.md

 As shown above, precision with which metagenomic reads can be mapped varies based on their source taxon, and the effects of the MAPQ >= 30 filter vary based on the source of the reads.
 We can better explain this variability if we re-cast the task of identifying a source of reads given metagenomic reads an a reference as a nearest neighbour search in a space of sequences.
 A reference consisting of cDNA sequences from multiple species is different from a reference genome like the human genome, because naturally occuring proteins form isolated clusters of varying size and in-cluster similarity [@smith1970natural].
 Since MAPQ is a measure of certainty about alignment position [@li2009sequence], we can expect it to be low for reads whose nearest neighbour is either ambiguous or distant.

 Reads map incorrectly as well as with low MAPQ in particularly congested areas of sequence space because similarity of reference sequences makes mapping reads more difficult [@clausen2018rapid].
-Our data suggests this might be the right model for a large fraction of errors, since most misses are near misses: in our data, 89% of simulated reads that do not map back to a sequence of their species map to another species in its genus, and 73% of reads from a hold-out set that do not map back to their genus map to another genus in the same family.
+Our data suggests this might be the right model for a large fraction of errors, because most misses are near misses.

 Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, we expect reads to either not map or to correctly map with low MAPQ.
 This is in line with our data showing downsides of applying the MAPQ >= 30 filter to unknown species or non-reference strains.

 # Conclusions

 We have shown that the MAPQ >= 30 filter used by EukDetect decreases the tool's sensitivity at detecting unknown species.
 The trade-offs offered by the filter are very attractive when it is applied to reads from source taxa that are highly similar to exactly one taxon in the reference, but it does not universally improve results.
-For accurate and sensitive detection of microbial eukaryotes from whole metagenome shotgun sequencing to be possible, a method of dealing with potentially incorrect hits is required, but if reference bias is of concern the method should not involve filtering on the MAPQ field.
+Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs that can be more favourable.

+While the value of MAPQ is linked to correctness of results in general, it is not reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
+Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could instead filter on average MAPQ per detected taxon in conjunction with other measures of uncertainty of results.

 \newpage

 ## Information about mismatches